nodejs/build/ansible/README.md

 Most of your work will probably include editing `inventory.yml`, followed by running one (or multiple) of below playbooks.

+The example show running ansible from the directory in which you have cloned the build directory (not the ansible subdirectory).

 See the [manual setup instructions](../doc/non-ansible-configuration-notes.md) for how to prepare both the control and target machines to run the commands below.
 To ensure that the secrets are in place and test the connection to a